 - Range of Interior Coverage: "Easily covers a 53 foot RV" self reported

 - Warranty: 1 Year

-There are two similar variants of the Max-Amp.
+There are three similar variants of the Max-Amp.

 After we reported initially disappointing results with a prototype version of the Max-Amp RV, Maximum Signal replaced our test unit with the Max-Amp Mobile, which they claimed would be a better match for our typical usage.

 This Max-Amp Mobile is what we have based our review on.

 Review & Testing Status

 We initially received a Max-Amp Mobile from Maximum Signal in July 2016, and it did not perform well.
 Maximum Signal sent us a replacement unit, which did not arrive in time to be fully included in our late 2016 booster testing round.

 Because there has been so much interest in this booster, we carried it forward into our new Early 2017 testing round - putting it head-to head against the new HiBoost, Smoothtalker, and the tried & true weBoost Drive X.

 Members can access our raw field testing results here: